vvzen/lets-trace-some-rays-in-rust/README.md

 - 3D: Normals rendering and antialiasing of a simple Sphere (so chapter 8 of RTiOW)

+- 3D: Rendering of a (pseudo) True Lambertian Reflection of a Sphere

 ## Things I want to do

 - Proper multithreaded rendering, based on the number of cores.